ionic-team/ionic-site/docs/v2/api/components/radio/RadioGroup/index.md

-<p>A radio group is a group of radio components, and its value comes
+<p>A radio group is a group of radio button components, and its value
-from the selected radio button&#39;s value.
-Selecting a radio button in the group unselects all others in the group.</p>
+comes from the checked radio button&#39;s value.
+Selecting a radio button in the group unchecks all others in the group.</p>
-<p>See the <a href="https://angular.io/docs/ts/latest/guide/forms.html">Angular 2 Docs</a> for more info on forms and input.</p>
+<p>See the <a href="https://angular.io/docs/ts/latest/guide/forms.html">Angular 2 Docs</a>
+for more info on forms and inputs.</p>

 <h2>Directive</h2>